Michael Massey Preview, Player Props: Royals vs. Mariners

-Michael Massey -- with a slugging percentage of .275 in his past 10 games (including zero home runs) -- will be in action for the Kansas City Royals against the Seattle Mariners, with Logan Gilbert on the hill, on August 26 at 4:10 PM ET.
+On Sunday, Michael Massey (.175 on-base percentage in past 10 games, 98 points below season-long percentage) and the Kansas City Royals face the Seattle Mariners, whose starting pitcher will be Luis Castillo.
+First pitch is at 4:10 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Mariners.
+In his most recent appearance, he went 1-for-4 with a double against the Mariners.

 Michael Massey Game Info & Props vs. the Mariners